How often should I weigh?

 Hormones

 When you weigh every day you see that your weight can change if your hormones are changing e.g. during menstruation.
+This can be to do with hormones affecting bowel emptying. perhaps becoming constipated or experiencing very loss stools and loss of fluid.

 The food and drink you consume

 You will also notice how eating late in the day, or eating spicy or salty meals can affect your weight.
 Even when you eat the same number of calories but there is different macronutrient content, you may notice changes in your weight.
 Eating carbohydrates late often looks like weight gain in the morning.
 Don’t worry.
 Your weight will settle again during the day.
-If you drink alcohol the evening before weighing you might be dehydrated in the morning.
-And you might look like you have lost weight.
-Again, your weight will settle as long as you drink plenty of fluid.
-Most of the dietary aspects of weight fluctuations are driven by fluid.

 Exercise

-Weight loss maintenance
+Weight loss maintenance – weigh frequently

 Once you achieve your goal weight, after a weight loss programme, it’s a good idea to continue to weigh yourself regularly.
 The evidence suggests that when we remain vigilant with this, and pay attention to the weighing scales, it helps us to keep between a narrow band of weight fluctuations.